Sustainability

 Board of Directors’ initiatives

 The Board of Directors comprises eight directors (including four outside directors) and is responsible for deciding important matters such as management policies, targets and strategies, and overseeing the directors’ performance of their duties.
-In 2023, the Board met 17 times including ad hoc meetings.
-Outside directors attend Board meetings and other important meetings, where they actively engage in discussions and provide their opinions, and monitor and supervise the Company’s management.

 Assessing the effectiveness of the Board